HA11723/HA11723/README.md

 ## 📬 Get in Touch

-If you’re interested in collaboration, hiring, or just chatting tech — let’s connect!
+If you're interested in collaboration, hiring, or just chatting tech — let's connect!
 📧 hadinasser067@gmail.com
-📲+1-778-957-9011
+📲 +1-778-957-9011

 > *"The best way to predict the future is to create it."*

 ---